devilry/devilry-django/doc/source/developer/howto/cli.rst

 AssignmentTreeWalker
 ======================================================================

-AssignmentTreeWalker does not change anything on the filesystem or on the server, but provides a base for any operation needing to walk the assignment-tree using the *examiner xmlrpc*.
+AssignmentTreeWalker does not change anything on the filesystem or on the server (see :class:`AssignmentSync` for that), but provides a base for any operation needing to walk the assignment-tree using the *examiner xmlrpc*.

 Directory-tree format